🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Greens: Mix seeded eucalyptus, silver dollar eucalyptus, and juniper for texture.

-• Shape: Keep it airy; don’t stuff it full.
-Let stems arc naturally.
+• Shape: Keep it airy and do not stuff it full.
+Let the stems arc naturally.

 • Accent: A minimal linen ribbon or a single brass bell.

-Longevity tip: Mist lightly every few days or wire in water tubes if it’s exposed to cold winds.
+Longevity tip: Mist it lightly every few days, or wire in water tubes if it is exposed to cold winds.

 Quick Sizing + Hanging Cheat Sheet

-• Placement: Center at eye level (about 57–60 inches from the floor).
+• Placement: Center it at eye level, about 57 to 60 inches from the floor.

-• Wind-proofing: Add a discreet bottom anchor with a Command strip to prevent swinging.
+• Wind-proofing: Add a discreet bottom anchor with a Command strip to stop it swinging.

 Materials To Keep On Hand